jinpark-pro/swift_data_collections/README.md

 - What should happen when the user taps the button?
 When there's a monetary transaction involved, it's standard practice to ask the user to confirm their choice.
 If this were a real app, you'd begin processing payment when the user confirms the order, and you'd inform the user that the order has been placed only after you'd received notification of a successful payment.
 In this project, you'll confirm the user's order, then let them know how long their order is expected to take.
 - **Build Order Confirmation**
   - You've reached the final screen in the workflow.
 The user needs confirmation that the order has been received from the server.
 When the server responds with a preparation time, you can display the confirmation screen.
 Since you have to wait for a server response before presenting the screen, you'll perform the segue programmatically.
   - Create a new file for a subclass of `UIViewController` called `OrderConfirmationViewController`.
 Next, open the Main storyboard; add a new view controller from the Object library and set its class to “OrderConfirmationViewController.”
-Position the view controller to the right of OrderTableViewController, then Control-drag from the table view controller to the new view controller to create a programmatic modal segue.
+Position the view controller to the right of OrderTableViewController.
+    - Control-drag from the table view controller in the navigation to the new view controller to create a programmatic modal segue.
   - You'll be using an `@IBSegueAction` to segue to the confirmation screen and pass the preparation time.
 At this point, you're probably familiar with this pattern.
 Create a custom initializer on `OrderConfirmationViewController` that accepts the preparation time parameter and sets it on a new property, `minutesToPrepare`.

     - ```swift